abhishekkant/tour-of-heroes-migration/migration.md

 Finally, you need to wrap the `GridLayout` and the `ListView` in a `StackLayout`.

-> Please note that besides the **ActionBar**, a NativeScript template (this also applies to **ng-template**) can only contain one component.
-This is why you need a Layout component, which will contain all the other components.
+> Please note that besides the **ActionBar**, a NativeScript template can only contain one component.
+This is why you need a Layout container to wrap all the other components.

-The full template should look something like this:
+The full template should look like this:

 **heroes.component.tns.html**